- 1 3” Feather Pendant (94-2533-12)

 - bracelet bending pliers or bracelet mandrel

 Designer: Tracy Gonzales

-Watch our technique videos playlist on YouTube (look for videos on sliding knots and simple loops).
+Watch our technique videos on the TierraCast Blog (look for videos on sliding knots and simple loops).

 Techniques: metal bending, hole punching, knotting

 Tip: For best sliding knot results, don’t let loops overlap.